copton/git-review/README.md

 reviewer to only review that single commit, and hope they are fine with that.

 # Getting started
+## Installation
+Create a sym-link called `git-review` that points at `git_review.py` and add it to your PATH.
+Then git will find it when you run `git review`.

 ## Configuration

 Pick a name for your working branch, let's say "stack" and run